NeerajAgarwal7/Terraform-tomcat-server/README.md

 # Terraform-tomcat-server
-Terraform code to create an ec2 instance and install tomcat server on it
+Terraform script to create an ec2 instance and install tomcat server on it